lordshiku/FRCpredictions/README.md

 allRcode.R – Performs Exploratory Data Analysis (EDA) to determine the most predictive features. csvCreatorLarge.py – Processes raw data and generates the dataset used for model training. allRcode.R – Implements machine learning classification models, evaluates different methods, and determines the best-performing approach.
+Some of the exact json files I pulled, and csvs I used, are included in the git to see.

 **Key Results & Insights**
 Logistic regression provided the best accuracy (80.07%), making it the most effective model for match outcome classification.